-Project work is meant for providing an opportunity to approach and study a problem in a systematic and scientific manner.
-It provides them an opportunity to apply the tools they have studied and learn the art of conducting a study and presenting the report in a structured way.
-The report of the project, completed in every respect, is to be submitted to the department for valuation.
+Project work is meant for providing an opportunity to identify and study a research problem in a systematic and scientific manner.
+It provides the students an opportunity to apply in research the skills they have acquired, to learn the art of conducting a study, and to present the report in a structured way.
+The report of the project, completed in every respect, is to be submitted to the Department for valuation.